 Bankruptcy application rejected

 If your application is rejected, you can ask for a review and if you’re still rejected after the review, you can appeal against the decision in court.
-If you decide to appeal, you must submit form N161 to the nearest court to you that deals in bankruptcy.
+If you decide to appeal, you must submit a form to the nearest court to you that deals in bankruptcy.

 Bankruptcy application accepted